 The spice blend includes cumin, dried ancho chilies, oregano, garlic, and salt.
 You can make your own homemade version at home in just a few minutes.

-Check what your recipe needs before choosing a substitution to avoid creating a dish that you don’t enjoy.
-For example, if you know your recipe does not have a lot of additional seasoning, avoid cayenne pepper and hot sauce.
-Next time you reach for the chili powder, try one of these options instead for a unique flavor in your dish.
+Check what your recipe needs before choosing a substitution to avoid creating a dish you don’t enjoy.
+For example, if you know your recipe does not have a lot of additional seasoning, avoid cayenne pepper.
+Don’t use hot sauce as well.